Logan Paul: 2018–present: podcast, and further controversies

 On November 20, 2018, the first episode of Paul's Impaulsive podcast was aired.
 In January 2019, Paul remarked on the podcast, "What is it, male-only March?
 We're gonna attempt to go gay for just one month."
 He received widespread criticism for implying that being gay is a choice, with LGBTQ+ organization GLAAD responding to Paul's statement on Twitter, writing, "That's not how it works, Logan Paul."
 In March 2019, Paul released what has been described as a mockumentary exploring the Flat Earth Theory.
 In the video, he interviewed many self-proclaimed "Flat Earthers", and spoke at the 2018 Flat Earth International Conference, which took place in Denver, Colorado.
 Logan Paul was sued by Planeless Pictures in December 2020 for the aforementioned 2017 incident in Aokigahara, when he posted a video including a recently deceased suicide victim.
-Planeless Pictures accused him of posting the video in order to escape a movie deal he had with them where he would star in, write, and produce their film Airplane Mode.
+Planeless Pictures accused him of posting the video to escape a movie deal he had with them where he would star in, write, and produce their film Airplane Mode.
 They also claimed that the video led to Google suspending their contract with them, leaving them $3 million in debt.